London is a fun destination, even in grey December. Photo by Sue Frause.

 I'm not a big fan of tripadvisor and although once in awhile awhile I like to read what regular travelers think about particular properties, sometimes I wonder who is writing them (PR people?
 The competition?).

 My favorite site for finding hotels is Frommer's.
 Not only do they rate them by both prices and stars, their well-written reviews are current and insightful.
-Although I don't like their hotel reviews as well, Fodor's does a good job in its overviews and itineraries for cities/regions.
+Although I don't like their hotel reviews quite as much, Fodor's does a good job in its overviews and itineraries for cities/regions.

 I'm off to New York City to visit my son next month, and found a great little hotel on the Lonely Planet site.
-And for only $160 a night (with breaky) -- a bargain for the Big Apple.
-It's not my favorite part of town (Times Square) but I have friends staying there on business so it will be easier to be nearby.
+It's only $160 a night, with breaky -- a bargain for the Big Apple.
+It's not my favorite part of town (Times Square), but I have friends staying there on business so I'll be nearby

-And of course, if you're headed way far away, check Rick Steves' website.
+And of course, if you're headed across the pond, check Rick Steves' website.
 It's chock full of helpful information, including a fun Grafitti Wall where you can read and share tips with travelers on more than 100 topics.

-If you have a favorite travel website, post a comment here and share it with other travels.
+If you have a favorite travel website, post a comment here and share it with other travelers.
 We can never have too many resources!

 Hi Sue